paget82/dashboard-bankovnich-pujcek/README.md

-# Project: Bank Loan Dashboard
+# Bank Loan Dashboard
+*Originally published as: Dashboard bankovních půjček*

 ## Problem
 A personal loan company needed a clear, interactive way to track and analyze its loan portfolio.
 With a large volume of applications and funded amounts, management lacked an efficient tool to monitor key metrics and trends over time.